udnwim/my-first-repository/README.md

 ### This is a small practice of building a webpage.
+(No responsive design)
 [Check out the page here](https://udnwim.github.io/my-first-repository/)

 (Ver1.1)
   1. Added a sign-up page
      - username, email address, password
-     - verify the legality of the information above
+     - Verify the legality of the information above
-     - will direct the user to the main page after a 5-sec countdown
+     - will direct the user to the main page after a 5-second countdown
   3. Added a login page (in progress)
      - interface only